Superflora #01, 2021

 120×150 cm | Ed.
 6 + 1 A.P.

-His research is related to landscape studies and the relationship between art and science, being frequently involved with research institutions in astrophysics, aerospace engineering, hydrography, among others.
+His research explores landscape studies and the relationship between art and science, and he frequently collaborates with research institutions in fields such as astrophysics, aerospace engineering, and hydrography.

-His works are represented in the António Cachola Collection, National Museum of Brasilia, Museum of Modern Art Aloísio Magalhães, National Museum of Contemporary Art of Chiado – MNAC, Museum of Contemporary Art Armando Martins – MACAM and in several private collections.
+His works are included in the António Cachola Collection, the Berardo Collection, the National Museum of Brasília, the Museum of Modern Art Aloísio Magalhães, the National Museum of Contemporary Art of Chiado (MNAC), the Museum of Contemporary Art Armando Martins (MACAM), as well as several private collections.